-Sometimes there’s treaties that make it a little bit easier but in every single case there’s at least a mini trial.
+Sometimes there’s treaties that make it a little bit easier, but in every single case there’s at least a mini trial.
 By the way, it’s not the same with arbitration awards.
-Martin Damke (american arbitration association), a good friend and mentor of mine, who’s now dead.
-Founded the American Arbitration Association and he spent his whole life of forcing and massaging the international community in New York to adopt arbitration, arbitration treaties making arbitration awards much easier to enforce internationally than regular judgments from litigation.
+Martin Damke (american arbitration association), a good friend and mentor of mine, who’s now dead, founded the American Arbitration Association and he spent his whole life of forcing and massaging the international community in New York to adopt arbitration.
+Arbitration treaties make arbitration awards much easier to enforce internationally than regular judgments from litigation.

 So I stay away from arbitration provisions if possible.
 You should too if you do business internationally.